artefactory/redis-team-THM/blog/content/99_submission.md

 Authors: Henrique Brito, Michel Hua
 Summary: The THM CLI

+The **THM CLI** is the ultimate CLI tool to help researchers and technical writers.
+It can help them in every day tasks such as building bibilography and finding answers to their questions.

 <script id="asciicast-CGtMSoSe0Fp8dn9nbLpzzbdbM" src="https://asciinema.org/a/CGtMSoSe0Fp8dn9nbLpzzbdbM.js" async></script>

 # Running THM CLI

-Open the terminal and run the following command,
+To use **THM CLI**, just open the terminal and run the following command,

 ```sh
 % thm-cli